openmobilityfoundation/mobility-data-specification/data-types.md

 ### Event Times

-Because of the unreliability of device clocks, the Provider is unlikely to know with total confidence what time an event occurred at.
-However, Providers are responsible for constructing as accurate a timeline as possible.
-Most importantly, the order of the timestamps for a particular device's events must reflect the Provider's best understanding of the order in which those events occurred.
+Because of the unreliability of device clocks, the provider is unlikely to know with total confidence what time an event occurred at.
+However, providers are responsible for constructing as accurate a timeline as possible.
+Most importantly, the order of the timestamps for a particular device's events must reflect the provider's best understanding of the order in which those events occurred.

 [Top][toc]